andreasnicklaus/andreasnicklaus.de/pages/bio.md

 2015 - 2017 | Clavius Gymnasium, Bamberg, Germany
 2017 | Abitur (Final grade: 1,4) at Clavius Gymnasium, Bamberg 08/2018 - 02/2022 | Bachelor Studies in Computer Science and Media
-since 09/2022 | Master Studies in Computer Science and Media
+09/2022 - 10/2024 | Master Studies in Computer Science and Media

 # Professional Work Experiences

 2017 - 2018 | Voluntary Social Year at Brose Bamberg: Organization and Execution of a Youth Sport program at Primary Schools and Camps
-09/2020 - 02/2021 | Internship at IT-Designers GmbH: Development and Deployment of a Machine Learning Lifecycle using Kubernetes since 06/2022 | Chief Technological Officer at RS Reisen, Leinfelden-Echterdingen
+09/2020 - 02/2021 | Internship at IT-Designers GmbH: Development and Deployment of a Machine Learning Lifecycle using Kubernetes
+06/2022 - 09/2024 | Chief Technological Officer at RS Reisen, Leinfelden-Echterdingen
+since 01/2025 | Solution Architect at sovanta, Heidelberg

 # Special Accomplishments / Interests